hotnspicyramen/warehouse/README.md

 # Warehouse Application for CS425

+This is the final project for CS425: Database Organization during the Spring 2018 Semester at Illinois Institute of Technology.
+The application is written in Ruby using the Rails framework.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: